Desk Manager Job Description

 Desk Operations include (but are not limited to) the following:

 - Proper scheduling and record keeping of all hours worked by authorized student employees (Desk Assistants, i.e. DAs).
-Desk Managers will be responsible for submitting time sheets as directed by Residence Life Payroll (see “payroll” section of Desk Manual for more information).
+Desk Managers will be responsible for submitting time card reports EVERY Thursday and Sunday afternoons and follow any other processes as directed by Residence Life Payroll.

 - On-going training of Desk Assistants in the areas of emergency procedures, hall security, customer service, keys, temporary access cards, ETACC system, mail distribution and regulations, and University policies/procedures.